Scobiform/fedi-follow-force-graph/README.md

 ![App Status](https://img.shields.io/endpoint?url=https://fffg.scobiform.com/health)

 Mastodon analytics tool.
 It will create a force graph based on user followers and followings.
+Client can login via Mastodon OAuth and see the graph of their followers and followings.

 ## Requirements